MichaelWehar/FourCornersProblem/README.md

 # Runtime

-- We provide an algorithm that runs in O(m * n) time on m by n matrices.
+- We provide an algorithm that runs in O(m\*n) time on m by n matrices.  ([See short explanation](https://github.com/MichaelWehar/BooleanMatrixRectangleProblem/issues/2))

 # Code